 Multiple Sellers and Price Variance

 The price you see may differ from what another user sees based on location, Prime status, and purchase history.
-Web monitoring tools see the default (non-logged-in) price, which is a consistent baseline for comparison.
+Web monitoring tools like PageCrawl default to the non-logged-in price, which is a consistent baseline for comparison.
+PageCrawl can also log in with a saved session to capture Prime or account-specific pricing when you want that view instead.

 Product Page Redesigns